 Note: All of the above DC systems can have an inverter connected to them which will convert the DC voltage to something more useable around the campervan or house like 240 volts (110 volts in the USA).

 Current and it's Relationship to Voltage:

 Current is the amount of electricity flowing through a wire and is proportional to the amount of power being used.
 A definition would be that an item that uses a large amount of electricity, say a heater or an iron will draw more current than a small electrical appliance like a domestic light globe.
 Current is measured in amps or more correctly amperes.
 While voltage could be called the potential of electricity, current is the amount of power that comes out of the wire.

 The amount of current that flows through a wire is also proportional to the voltage.
 There is a relationship between current and voltage that determines the amount of work electricity can do for us.
 This is covered shortly, if you have got this far and are still reading, keep going!

 DC Electricity is; "direct current" and is the electricity generated by your solar panels and stored in your batteries.
 Direct current has a positive and a negative supply wire.

 Putting Electricity to Work

 Back several hundred years ago a bloke by the name of James Watt was busy changing the future.
 James invented the steam engine.
 The steam engine marked the beginning of a new age.
-To the right is his picture, courtesy the good folk at wikipedia.
+To the right is his picture, courtesy the good folk at Wikipedia.